Sustainable Travel Practices for Palawan in 2025/26

 13. Reduce Your Carbon Footprint:

 • Offset your carbon footprint by participating in local tree-planting activities or supporting carbon offset programs.
 Consider non-stop flights and use public transportation where possible.
+Remember carbon foot prints are a world wide problem and you can inpact any area in the world either positively or negatively.

 14. Shop Locally and Responsibly: